top of page

 Is it weird to not drink socially?

 No. It’s more common than ever.
-It may feel different at first, but it’s widely accepted.
+It may feel different at first, but it’s widely accepted (and becoming more normal)

 Why do I feel like I need a reason not to drink?